Sign in As:

 • Icons with functional meaning

-Can be moved outside the safe zone:
+Can be placed outside the safe zone:

 • Background images